bdamokos/indafoto_archive/readme.md

    ```
    (Replace "path/to/indafoto_archive" with the actual path to where you extracted the files)

-3. Create and activate a virtual environment (recommended):
+3. Create and activate a virtual environment (recommended - skip if it is not working):
    ```
    # On Windows:
    python -m venv venv